jfemiani/python-basics/CONTRIBUTING.md

 I _**welcome**_ contributions to this.

-Please send me r a pull request, create an issue and upload  patch, or even a pastebin link.
+Please send me a pull request, create an issue and upload  patch, or even a pastebin link.

 [Read about how to fork & send a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)